You don’t have to live with joint pain

 - OATS – osteochondral autograft

-- Carticel transplant – autologous transplant (your own tissue)
+- Cartilage transplant – autologous transplant (your own tissue)

-- DeNovo NT – allograft (donor tissue transplant)
+- Cartilage transplant – allograft (donor tissue transplant)

 The most commonly performed cartilage repair procedure, microfracture chondroplasty, is a marrow stimulation technique.
 It involves using picks or drills to make your subchondral bone bleed.
 This stimulates fibrocartilage to fill in the affected area.